pasoevi/guile-cookbook/README.md

 # guile-cookbook
-Most common operation in Scheme and how to do them in Guile
+Most common operations in Scheme and how to do them in Guile